Excerpt from Adame by Rosalind Palermo Stevenson

 __________The tendency to remember the plays in terms of one prevailing emotion

-Extremely few of the characters in Nō have an existence apart from the poetry they speak
+__________Extremely few of the characters in Nō have an existence apart from the poetry they speak

-Regardless of the emotions that may be assailing the shite, an artistic dignity and
+__________Regardless of the emotions that may be assailing the shite, an artistic dignity and

 __________detachment must be preserved